zjsunzone/Docs/en-us/user-interfaces/[English]-Samurai-Wallet.md

 - Contracts debug test and deployment

-- Application for Validator candidate node with staking
+- Application for block producer with staking

-- Participating in Validator node voting (To be released)
+- Participating in block producers voting (To be released)

 Btw, Current Samurai is a beta release.
-This manual intents to help you solving common issue, please feel free to submit any relevant questions at [issues](https://github.com/PlatONnetwork/wiki/issues),  and welcome to join our technical community!
+This manual intents to help you solving common issue, please feel free to submit any relevant questions at [issues](https://github.com/PlatONnetwork/Docs/issues),  and welcome to join our technical community!

 ## How to download and install Samurai